 You've seen it.
-You may have done it.
+You may have even done it.

-With a problem that never changes you get several benefits.
-Not only can you use it as a more accurate gauge, but you can, over time, refine the climbing in a way that you can't come close to in a 4 week gym rotation.
+With a problem that never changes you get several benefits: not only can you use it as a more accurate gauge of progress, but you can, over time, refine the climbing in a way that you can't come close to in a typical four week gym rotation.
 You can distill the problem down to its essential body positions.
 You have all the time you need to make absolutely miniscule adjustments to fine tune the economy of movement.